EA-4056

 EA-4056 is a deadly carbamate nerve agent.
 It is lethal because it inhibits acetylcholinesterase.
 Inhibition causes an overly high accumulation of acetylcholine between the nerve and muscle cells.
 This paralyzes the muscles by preventing their relaxation.
-The paralyzed muscles includes the muscles used for breathing.
+The paralyzed muscles include those used for breathing.

 Patent assigned to US Army for EA-4056 among other similar nerve agents was filed in December 7, 1967.
+It patents derivatives with 3 to 11 carbons in the connecting alkane chain.

 Lethality

 Carbamates like EA-4056 are well absorbed by the lungs, gastrointestinal tracts, and the skin.
 Signs and symptoms from exposure to such carbamates are similar to other nerve agents.
 In general their penetration through the blood-brain barrier is difficult due to quaternary nitrogens in these molecules.
 Despite this, EA-4056 is claimed to be about three times more toxic than VX (another nerve agent).
 For VX, the median lethal dose (LD50) for 70 kg men via exposure to the skin is estimated to be 10 mg, and the lethal concentration time (LCt50), measuring the concentration of the vapor per length of time exposed, is estimated to be 30–50 mg·min/m3.
 These values for EA-4056 can be estimated to be 3.3 mg and 10–16.7 mg·min/m3 by division.

 Intravenous LD50 for EA-4056 is 0.0011 mg/kg for mice and 0.0027 mg/kg for rabbits.